ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ## Public Header Parameter Names {#PublicHeaderParameterName}

 Additional Header Parameter names can be defined by those using JWPs.
-However, in order to prevent collisions, any new Header Parameter name should either be registered in the IANA "JSON Web Proof Header Parameters" registry established by (#HdrReg) or be a Public Name (a value that contains a Collision-Resistant Name).
+However, to prevent collisions, any new Header Parameter name should either be registered in the IANA "JSON Web Proof Header Parameters" registry established by (#HdrReg) or be a Public Name (a value that contains a Collision-Resistant Name).
 In each case, the